-Have the chance to see the camps and learn about Bolivia’s last nomads' traditions
+Have the chance to see and learn about Bolivia’s last nomads' traditions

 GreenLeaders Gold level on Tripadvisor for the impact of their ecofriendly practices

-Involved in ecotourism and the conservation of the Serere Reserve for the last 16 years
+Pioneers in the conservation of the Serere Reserve for the last 16 years

 Bolivia’s breath-taking jungle landscape is not to be missed on your South American travels!
 Journey with us to the Serere Reserve, found in the north of Bolivia, and fully immerse yourself in the natural beauty of the jungle and its diverse ecosystems.
 On this 4-day tour, live in this incredibly biodiverse area, and see monkeys, turtles and macaws.